skasproject/skas/docsite/docs/installation.md

 Use "kubectl-sk [command] --help" for more information about a command.
 ```

 SKAS is now successfully installed.
-You can proceed to the [User guide](./userguide.md) for further instructions.
+You can proceed with the [User guide](./userguide.md) for further instructions.

+> _Depending on your cluster architecture, you may need to adjust your configuration for a safer and more resilient
+installation.
+Please refer to the [Configuration: Kubernetes Integration](configuration.md#kubernetes-integration)
+section for more information._

 ## SKAS Removal